Recovery and Spirituality

 Many people know I’m a person in recovery from alcoholism, and some know that began more than thirty-three years ago.
 Yes, that's a very long time without a drink.
 I’d love to claim credit except had it not been for a host of people who assisted me, I’d be just like countless others who never overcome their addictions.
 The best estimate I’ve seen suggests that only one in every six people with active addiction will experience long-term recovery.

 I’d be happy to report I’m exceptional or a prodigy, yet the more I’ve examined the data and the world of recovery, the more I appreciate my good fortune.
-I cannot honestly claim credit.
+In all honesty, I cannot claim credit.

 I am often asked what keeps me engaged in recovery work.
 Why do I still need it?
 After all, it’s been so long.
-And I've done a lot for others including creating a website with free content on recovery (www.ProgressiveRecovery.org).
+And I've even tried to provide for others including creating a website with free content on recovery (www.ProgressiveRecovery.org).
 Isn’t that enough?

 I do love working with others, and I do like feeling grateful.
 And no doubt the benefits of a life lived well are many.
 However, I’ve seen that none of these ultimately suffice unless I continue to experience WIIFM, or "What’s In It For Me."
 Yes, I am a self-involved human being first and foremost.